Avolyn/model-collection/README.md

 The models I have deployed are great for batch AI or agentic applications.
 They can also be used for real time application with the disclaimer of the container start time.
 Most models under 14B will start in 3 minutes or less.
 As the models grow in size, so does the container start time so be aware.

-Keep in mind that I store the models that run on [Modal](https://modal.com) on [Modal](https://modal.com) volumes because [Modal](https://modal.com) does not charge for that storage.
-These models will cold start more quickly than on [[Runpod](https://www.runpod.io)](https://www.runpod.io).  [[Runpod](https://www.runpod.io)](https://www.runpod.io) likes to charge for that feature so I load the models in realtime from Huggingface which introduces an additional cold start delay.
+Keep in mind that I store the models that run on [Modal](https://modal.com) on modal volumes because [Modal](https://modal.com) does not charge for that storage.
+These models will cold start more quickly than on [Runpod](https://www.runpod.io).
+Runpod likes to charge for that feature so I load the models in realtime from Huggingface which introduces an additional cold start delay.
 In addition, in some examples where I have decided to use then TensorRT-LLM engine, those models are compiled directly into the container image, so of course those will start more quickly.

 ## Testing